cloudtransformer/git-extensions/README.md

 ## Service Hooks

 In order to take advantage of commit references within commit messages and amending Pivotal Tracker story states, you will need to setup up a service hook between your Git repository and Pivotal Tracker account.
 Take a look at Dan Podsedly's [blog post](http://pivotallabs.com/users/dan/blog/articles/1304-github-service-hook-for-pivotal-tracker) for more information on how to setup service hooks for Pivotal Tracker and GitHub.

+## Installation

+If you are using Mac OSX, then run the following command from the root of the repository using terminal or any other command line interface.
+This will copy the common folder and five scripts to your bin folder and make them globally executable.

+	./install/mac

 ## Usage

 ### gitcommit

 The commit script performs a commit.
 It outputs a commit message which could integrate with Pivotal Tracker if service hooks are setup.
 A comment on the story specified will be left, referencing the commit.
 The Pivotal Tracker story will be started if not yet started.
-The commmit script will only commit staged files.
+The commit script will only commit staged files.

 	gitcommit <story-id> "<commit-msg>"